TOAST-DOCS/Smart-Downloader/en/sut-guide.md

 #### 1. Select Services

 Click a service to upload from the service list and select resource path.
-If the path is correct, the **Upload** button shall be activated.
+If the path is correct, the **Upload** button will be activated.

 ![sut_upload_step_1.png](https://static.toastoven.net/prod_smartdownloader/sut/sut_upload_step_1.png)

 #### 2. Select Upload Resources

-Compare resources of the selected path with those of the last uploaded, and show changes.
-Select resources to upload, and then, the **Upload** button shall be activated.
+Compares resources of the selected path with those of the last uploaded, and shows changes.
+Select resources to upload, and the **Upload** button will be activated.

 > Caution
-Files that are automatically created from OS (.DS_Store, desktop.ini, thumbs.db) shall be excluded.
+Files that are automatically created from OS (.DS_Store, desktop.ini, thumbs.db) are excluded.
 Each resource cannot be larger than 5GB.

 ![sut_upload_step_2.png](https://static.toastoven.net/prod_smartdownloader/sut/sut_upload_step_2.png)